NinaS23/HelloSpring_Java/README.md

 ```git
 git clone https://github.com/NinaS23/HelloSpring_Java.git
 ```
-Then navigate to the project folder in ApplicationTests.java and:
+Then navigate to the project folder in Application.java and:

 ```git
 run the project